 The Discovery is a philosophical sci-fi film brought to us by the newbie director Charlie McDowell.
 Jason Segel & Rooney Mara play the leads in the film.
 I say philosophical because the film takes a shot at presenting a rendition of after-life and the consequence of its knowledge.
 The theory is not most compelling but it was a good attempt.
 The actors have done a good job, nothing over the top.
-But enough with the review, let’s talk about the plot.
-Here’s the film The Discovery explained, spoilers ahead.
+Here’s the plot and ending of the film The Discovery explained, spoilers ahead.

 Will Harbor (Jason) and his father Thomas Harbor are working to find what happens to a person after their death.
 They create a machine that can capture brain wavelengths on a subatomic level which leave the body after death.
 It is Will who theorizes this – “It is my belief consciousness should be considered as another state of matter.
 Properties of consciousness arise from the physical laws that govern our universe”.

 Thomas is so involved in his work that he begins to neglect his wife.
 One evening, on their anniversary, his wife prepares dinner.
 Thomas doesn’t even step out of his office.
 His wife goes upstairs and drowns herself in the bathtub.
 Will is unable to continue living in the house and he leaves.
 He gives up on the research too.

 Thomas’ guilt leads him to carry on with his work because now he needs to know that his wife made it somewhere.
 Eventually, he is able to scientifically prove that a part of consciousness moves to a different plane of existence after one’s death.
 Once the discovery is announced to the world, the suicide rates go up.
 Now that there is proof for an afterlife, more people see this as a relocation and a fresh start.